xwp/xwpwa/assets/src/css/readme.md

 All the colors used throughout the site must set as variable in that file.
 These colors variables are used inside the maps to create the `color` and `background` classes.
-The current variables are only an indication and must be updated from the design value.
+The current variables are only an indication and must be updated with the design values.

 #### Mixins